wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/1-introduction.md

 This module will demonstrate how to create processes, which will:

-* Open documents, and attach a process to an already running document
+* Open Excel files, and attach a process to an already open file.
-* Use the Excel group of Actions to read data from and write data to an Excel file
+* Use the Excel group of Actions to read data from and write data to an Excel file.
-* Create and Edit Worksheets
+* Create and Edit worksheets.
-* Save and close documents
+* Save and close Excel files.

 ## Prerequisites